minoa-lang/reference/src/operators/special-operators.md

 `&raw` creates a `^T`, and `&raw mut` creates a `^mut T`.

 The raw borrow operators should be used in a place where the borrow operator could evaluate to a place that is not properly aligned, or does not store a valid value as determined by its type, or whenever creating a reference that would introduce inccorrect aliassing assumptions.
-These are situations which would result in [illegal behavior](../illegal-behavior.md).
+These are situations which would result in [illegal behavior].

 Unlike other operators, the raw borrow operator cannot be implemented.